sagiahrac/llm-d-kv-cache-manager/examples/kv_events/README.md

   }' | jq
 ```

-These endpoints allow for scoring rendered chat templates and generating full chat completions using the KV-Cache Manager.
+These endpoints allow for scoring rendered chat templates and generating full chat completions using the KV-Cache libraries.

 ## vLLM Local Demo